voodoomods/J1850-VPW-ESP32-Interface-GM-Class2/README.md

-# J1850-VPW-Arduino-Transceiver-Library
+# J1850VPW ESP32 Interface GM Class 2 Serial
-Arduino library which allow to communicate on J1850-VPW mode.
+Credit goes to matafonoff for doing all the hard work, I just fixed the interrupts to run on ESP32.
-It works with wire.
-Should work with radio and laser transmissions as well.
+ESP32 library which allows you to communicate via J1850VPW.
 You just have to choose tx and rx pins.
 It doesn't have either a header nor a parity check, just CRC check.
 All validations could be implemented at a higher protocol layer.

-This library has been tested with wire connection between two Arduino and J1850 vpw bus of Chrysler Pacifica vehicle.
+This library has been tested with wire connection between two ESP32 and J1850VPW bus of Corvette C6.

 ## Connection
 Use following schematics to connect Arduino to real J1850VPW bus of your vehicle:
 ![schematics](img/schematics.jpg)

 Connections:
-* IN -> pin of Arduino that is configured as RX pin for J1850VPW
+* J1850_RX -> pin of ESP32 that is configured as RX pin for J1850VPW
-* OUT -> pin of Arduino that is configured as TX pin for J1850VPW
+* J1850_TX -> pin of ESP32 that is configured as TX pin for J1850VPW
-* BUS -> J1850VPW bus (ex. vehicle)
+* J1850_BUS -> J1850VPW bus (ex. vehicle)

 ## Code example
 ~~~~

 #include "j1850vpw.h"

-#define TX 9
+#define TX 26
-#define RX 10
+#define RX 25

 void handleError(J1850_Operations op, J1850_ERRORS err);